Spatio-temporal analysis of extreme winter temperatures in Ireland: Results

-\cite{Rohan1986} notes that a temperature of $-10^\circ$C is an extremely cold temperature in Ireland and is in the coldest 1 percentile of daily temperature minima.
-Our model finds that the spatial event $A_{t,\mathcal{S}}(-10)$ has increased from a 1 in 0.2-year to a 1 in 0.7-year event in high phases of SCV, a 1 in 1.4-year to a 1 in 1-12 year event in median phases of SCV and a 1 in 5-year to a 1 in 70-year event in low phases of SCV.
-If we consider the coldest temperature in the republic of Ireland, observed in the winter of 2009/10, which was $-17.5^\circ$C on the 25th of December 2010 in Co.~Mayo, the spatial event $A_{t,\mathcal{S}}(-17.5)$ changed from approximately a 1 in 10-year event in 1950 to a 1 in 370-year event in 2022 in the context of a high phase of SCV.
-Regarding the coldest temperature in recorded history on the island of Ireland of $-19.4^\circ$C recorded at Omagh, Co.~Tyrone on the 23rd of January 1881 \citep{Hickey2011}, the spatial event $A_{t,\mathcal{S}}(-19.4)$ changes from being a 1 in 38-year event in 1950 to a 1 in 3,700-year event in 2022, in the context of a high phase of SCV.
-However, note that a temperature of this extremity is not in our data set so estimates are very uncertain.
+There has been very limited previous analysis of the spatial behaviour of extremely cold events over Ireland.
+One exception is an empirical study of \cite{Rohan1986}, who stated that a temperature of $-10^\circ$C is an extremely cold temperature in Ireland and is in the coldest $1\%$ of daily minima temperatures.
+Our model-based estimates in Figure~\ref{fig:c6_spatial_rl} enable us to provide a more detailed investigation into the conclusion of \cite{Rohan1986}.
+According to our model, over the 1950-2022 period, the return period of a spatial event $A_{t,\mathcal{S}_o}(-10)$ has increased from a 1 in 0.2-year to a 1 in 0.7-year event in high phases of SCV, from a 1 in 1.4-year to a 1 in 12-year event for median phase, and a 1 in 5-year to a 1 in 70-year event for the low phase.
+As Figure~\ref{fig:c6_spatial_rl} illustrates, our model enables us to consider the return period of events of any level of extremity, i.e., well beyond the potential of empirical evidence.
+For example, if we consider the coldest temperature in the Republic of Ireland during the study period, observed in the winter of 2009/10, which was $-17.5^\circ$C on the 25th of December 2010 in Co.~Mayo, the spatial event $A_{t,\mathcal{S}_o}(-17.5)$ has changed over the period 1950 to 2022 from approximately a 1 in 10-year to a 1 in 370-year event during a high phase of SCV.
+Regarding the coldest temperature in recorded history in Ireland of $-19.4^\circ$C recorded at Omagh, Co.~Tyrone on the 23rd of January 1881 \citep{Hickey2011}, the spatial event $A_{t,\mathcal{S}_o}(-19.4)$ correspondingly changes from being a 1 in 38-year to a 1 in 3,700-year event for the high phase of SCV.
+Note that the pointwise 95\% confidence intervals, given in Figure~\ref{fig:c6_spatial_rl}, become increasingly wide as $T$ decreases, and that this coldest observed temperature is not in our dataset, which starts in 1950.
+So the precise values of the estimated return periods should be used with caution; the fact that they are changing so substantially should not be taken lightly, as they have major implications for society.

-Our simulation strategy allows us to generate replicated independent spatial fields which exceed $T^\circ$C for at least one $\boldsymbol{s} \in \mathcal{S}$.
-This is essentially achieved by exploiting the decomposition in~\eqref{ch6:decomp} to scale simulations by multiplying $R$ with a known change in probability of occurrence, i.e., $\Pr\left\{A_{t,\mathcal{S}}(T) \right\}$ as estimated above.
-We scale simulations to be below temperature $T^\circ$C for at least one site.
-Estimates of the following risk measures are calculated on the scaled simulations, following this the estimates are rescaled to interpretable levels.
-Firstly, we investigate the behaviour of the ``data scale $\chi$", which combines the effect of changes in the marginal distributions over time with the estimated extremal dependence structure,